 Let's talk about the financial reality that many athletes and entertainers face.
 While they may earn substantial incomes during their peak years, it's important to acknowledge that these earning windows can be quite short-lived.
 Professional athletes may only have a few years to capitalize on their physical abilities before retiring.
 They are also at a high risk for injuries, which can shorten their career lifespan.

-This means that wealth management for professional athletes is neccessary to secure long-term financial stability during these limited peak earning years.
-It's a unique challenge that requires careful thought and strategic financial planning to ensure a comfortable future beyond their time in the spotlight.
+Wealth management for professional athletes is necessary to secure long-term financial stability during these limited peak earning years.
+It's a unique challenge.
+It requires careful thought and strategic financial planning to ensure a comfortable future beyond their time in the spotlight.

 2. High Risk of Financial Exploitation